Scientific: Lavandula angustifolia

 2-24

-Growth Habit: Evergreen perennial, mounding to 2'.
+Growth Habit: Evergreen, mostly herbaceous perennial, mounding to 2-feet tall with greater spread.

-Seasonal Color: Flowers in spring
+Seasonal Color: Flowers in spring.

-Light: Full sun
+Light: Full sun to partial shade, no full shade.

 Watering: Regular, but will take some drought especially during the cooler season.

-Propagation: Seed and some cutting
+Propagation: Seed and sometimes softwood cuttings.

-Disease and pests: Rot root in poorly drained soils.
+Disease and Pests: Rot root in poorly drained soils.